sftpgo/docs/docs/eventmanager.md

 - **Stop on failure** — If this action fails, skip all remaining actions in the rule.
 - **Failure action** — Mark an action so that it only executes when a previous (non-failure) action has failed.
 This is useful for error notifications.
 Note: a failure action runs when *another action in the rule* fails, not when the triggering event itself fails (e.g., a failed download still runs the main action, not the failure action).
-- **Execute sync** — For upload events, execute the action synchronously: the client waits for the action to complete before receiving a response.
+- **Synchronous execution** — For upload events, execute the action synchronously: the client waits for the action to complete before receiving a response.
 Required for pre-events (pre-delete, pre-download, pre-upload).
 If pre-* sync actions succeed, the operation is allowed; otherwise the client receives a permission denied error.
 Be mindful of client timeouts for long-running actions.
 - **Execute before file publish** — For upload events with atomic uploads enabled, run the action on the temporary file *before* it is renamed to its final path.
-The file remains invisible to other users during processing.
-On failure, the temporary file is deleted — the file never becomes visible.
-Useful for antivirus scanning (ICAP), content validation, or any processing that must complete before the file is accessible.
-Can be combined with "Execute sync" for client-side feedback.
+On failure, the temporary file is removed and the file never appears at its final path.
+The temporary file is an ordinary file in the destination directory: a file pattern filter hiding `.sftpgo-upload*` keeps it out of the users' reach while the action runs.
+Useful for antivirus scanning (ICAP), content validation, or any processing that must complete before the file is published.
+Can be combined with "Synchronous execution" for client-side feedback.
 See [Execute Before File Publish](execute-before-file-publish.md) for details.

 If you run multiple SFTPGo instances connected to the same data provider, you can choose whether to allow simultaneous execution for scheduled rules.